Bibingka

 Diabetic-Friendly Weight Loss Kid-Friendly Vegan Adaptable

-Allergens: eggs, dairy
+Allergens: eggs, Dairy

 Ingredients(for 1 medium Bibingka (approximately 150g per serving))